microsoft/industry/foundations/powerPlatform/readme.md

 ### Recommendations

 * Be prepared to trade off functionality as not everything will likely be required on day one.
-* Leverage preview services and take dependencies on roadmap in order to remove technical blockers.
+* Leverage preview services and take dependencies on the Power Platform product roadmap in order to remove technical blockers.

 ## Critical design areas for Power Platform